AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/replace-field.md

 ]
 ```

-In this case, we want to replace the field `books` in type `Query`, which has the type `BooksApiResponse`.
+In this case, we want to replace the field `books` in the type `Query`, which has the type `BooksApiResponse`.

 `to` defines the target, and which field should replace your identified source field.